 - In a small blender, finely-grind walnuts if you like your sauce smooth, or leave it with little chunks if you like a thicker texture.
 Set aside.

-- Grind the toast into crumbs.
+- Place toast in the blender and grind into crumbs.
 Mix with walnuts and set aside.

 - In a sauce pan, heat oil and butter and sauté the onion until soft and yellowish but not brown.
 Add minced garlic and lower heat.
 Then add breadcrumbs and walnut.
 Stir for a couple of minutes (you will smell toasted walnut aromas), then gradually add chicken stock/broth.

-- Mix and leave to simmer on low heat until you achieve the required thickness.
+- Keep stirring and leave to simmer on low heat until you achieve the required thickness.
 You may gradually add more stock if needed.
 Adjust salt and pepper if needed.
 For a super creamy sauce, give the sauce another quick blend using a handheld blender.

 - To serve, put cooked rice in a serving dish.
 Arrange deboned boiled chicken pieces on top and carefully spoon some of the sauce over the chicken.
 Garnish with extra walnuts and some paprika.
 Serve the rest of the sauce in a separate bowl or sauce boat.